UV filter

 UV filters are compounds, mixtures, or materials that block or absorb ultraviolet (UV) light.
-One of the major applications of UV filters is their use as sunscreens to protect skin from sunburn and other sun/UV related damage.
-After the invention of digital cameras changed the field of photography, UV filters have been used to coat glass discs fitted to camera lenses to protect hardware that is sensitive to UV light.
+One of the major applications of UV filters is their use as sunscreens to protect skin from sunburn and other sunlight- or UV-related damage.

+UV filters have been used to coat glass discs fitted to camera lenses to protect hardware that is sensitive to UV light.

 Background

 Earlier types of photographic film were quite sensitive to UV light, which used to cause haziness or fogginess, and a bluish hue in color film.
 UV filters were used to filter out shorter ultraviolet wavelengths while remaining transparent to visible light.
 However, the modern-day photographic film and digital cameras are less sensitive to UV wavelengths.

 UV filters are sometimes referred to as L37 or L39 filters, depending on the wavelengths of light they filter out.
 For example, an L37 filter removes ultraviolet light with wavelengths shorter than 370 nanometers (nm), whereas an L39 filter eliminates light with wavelengths shorter than 390 nm.